 In production, you are using less material.
 And in cleanup, you are using way less thinner ($12/gal?).
 You are not getting blowback inside cabinet boxes and you don’t have to take 15 minutes to “de-oilify” your eyes and face before heading home to shower as quickly as possible.

-If you have made the leap to hvlp technology, please leave a comment below.
-And stay tuned as we explore another new killer hvlp system in 2012.
+If you have made the leap to HVLP technology, please leave a comment below.
+We have also been exploring another new HVLP system for the past couple of years.